kubernetes/website/content/zh/docs/concepts/services-networking/service.md

 connection, using a certificate.

-HTTP and HTTPS selects layer 7 proxying: the ELB terminates the connection with the user, parse headers and inject the `X-Forwarded-For` header with the user's IP address (Pods only see the IP address of the ELB at the other end of its connection) when forwarding requests.
+HTTP and HTTPS selects layer 7 proxying: the ELB terminates the connection with the user, parses headers, and injects the `X-Forwarded-For` header with the user's IP address (Pods only see the IP address of the ELB at the other end of its connection) when forwarding requests.